johncrudoexist/docker-challenge-template/README.md

   (**Don't forget to add space and then a dot to complete the command**.
 The dot tells Docker to look for the Dockerfile in the current directory)

 - After the image is built, execute "docker run -d -p 8080:80 challenge1".
---‘-d’ runs the container in detacjed mode (in the background).
+  - ‘-d’ runs the container in detacjed mode (in the background).
---'-p' 8080:80 maps port 8080 on your host to port 80 in the container (where Nginx listens by default).
+  - '-p' 8080:80 maps port 8080 on your host to port 80 in the container (where Nginx listens by default).
---‘challenge1’ is the name of the image to run.
+  - ‘challenge1’ is the name of the image to run.

 - Check if the creating a container is successfull by using this command "docker ps".